+The Texas Tech University Early Music Ensemble, founded by director Angela Mariani in 2001, is a welcoming community of musicians in the TTU School of Music who come together to explore medieval, Renaissance, and early Baroque music through the medium of performance.
 The experience of working with period instruments and investigating the performance processes of early western music is enjoyable, illuminating, and also deepens our understanding of the music to which we are introduced in our music history classes and seminars.

 Here on our website you'll find information about our ensemble, plus photos, sound files, info about our programs and projects, and a concert calendar.
 Welcome!